 3 Essential Steps Before You Fire an Employee

-Most of the time, the former employee leaves under good terms and you’ll wish them well.
+Most of the time, the former employee leaves under good terms.
 If you’re lucky, they’ll even manage hand-over to their replacement so your productivity losses are minimal.
 Other employees may leave your business reluctantly or in a storm of anger and suspicion.
 While you’ll have very different feelings about the two scenarios, the risk to your business remains high until action is taken.
 Here are 3 steps you can take to protect your business from retaliation and other password-related disasters.

-On average, it takes at least a week before passwords are changed after an employee is fired, if at all.
-Unfortunately, this is the one type of delay your business can’t afford.
+It takes about a week before fired employee passwords are changed.
+This is the one type of delay your business can’t afford.
 In 2017, an ex-employee from the American College of Education held their entire email system to ransom for $200,000 after an unhappy exit.
 Stories of others stealing client databases are also common, especially as they leave to start their own business or work for a competitor.
 It’s not just full-time employees either, contract and part-time employees such as social media managers and customer support email specialists often have access to more of your business than you might imagine.
-Recent rulings make it easier for business owners to prosecute former employees who access their systems, however as we know, it only takes seconds to login and wreak absolute havoc.
-Knowing you can force those bad eggs into a lengthy court case is poor comfort considering the extent of damage you’ll likely endure.
+Recent rulings make it easier for business owners to prosecute former employees who access their systems.
 The best option is to change passwords fast – even before your employee knows they’re fired.
 This lessens the chance of revenge attacks and opportunistic access.

 If you have good password manager like LastPass, reducing your risk becomes mostly automated.
-You’ll be able to keep your logins in a central vault that only you can see, and share based on business roles/need.
-There’s even an option to share passwords without letting employees see them in plain-text.
+Password managers keep your logins in a central vault that only you can see.
+It can be shared based on business roles/needs.
+There’s is an option to share passwords without letting employees see them in plain-text.
 Instead of writing passwords down somewhere and manually entering them each time, they’ll be able to connect securely with a click.
 Plus, you can revoke the share at any time.
 If their role changes or they’re fired, you can use the dashboard to see who is having access to what and add/revoke at will.
 If you’re not sure what that employee has been up to, you can also generate reports of their history.